 Simply, we need to make more use of cleaner, greener energy sources.
 However, en masse, we cannot flick a switch and make the change overnight.
 So, while we continue to use more energy, how can we create a balance between renewable and non-renewable sources?

 The technology that surrounds renewable energy is still relatively new.
 Despite this, as demand has grown efficiency and cost have both improved.
-Whereas the technology allows us to generate electricity, in most cases today we are still unable to move countrywide to renewables.
+Whereas the technology allows us to generate electricity, in most cases, we are still unable to move countrywide to renewables.

 Countrywide renewable energy generation more often than not needs topping up by non-renewables.
-By using the two sources together, we can reduce our need for standard energy sources5.
+By using the two sources together, we can reduce our need for standard energy sources4.

-While renewable energy cannot entirely replace non-renewables right now, it can complement it.
-As time goes on, technology develops and the infrastructure grows2, we can and should phase out the latter .
+While renewable energy cannot entirely replace non-renewables right now1, it can complement it.
+As time progresses, technology develops, and the infrastructure grows, we can and should phase out the latter.

 This balance has to be met with government backing and investment.
 Energy companies have to make it easier for customers to make the switch.
 They should also be honest about where the energy comes from.

 You can help to encourage better information and transparency.
 Ask questions.
-Even better ask them on public channels such as twitter or quora.
-Make your own individual commitment to renewables by switching supplier wherever you can.
-We can all help to work the balance in favour of renewables short term by spreading the word.
+Even better ask them on public channels such as Twitter or quora.
+Make your own individual commitment to renewables by switching suppliers wherever you can.
+We can all help to work the balance in favor of renewables short term by spreading the word.

 These renewable energy tips can help you to think more about renewable energy.
-It is important that we all begin to make a change.
+We all must begin to make a change.
 If we can think about the decisions we make and encourage others to do the same then we can make a difference.